oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 .. image:: ../img/navigation/sidebar/sb_icons.png
-   :alt: What can be on the sidebar
+   :alt: Icons displayed on the sidebar

 - **Recent Emails** widget: Set up the widget to get access to your emails in one or several of the